Mediashare/Spider/README.md

 ```
 ## [Modules](https://packagist.org/packages/mediashare/modules-provider)
 Modules are tools created by the community to add features when crawling a website.
 Adding a module to a crawler allows the automation of code execution on one or more pages of a website.
-Modules are executed when crawling a page.
 [More information...](https://packagist.org/packages/mediashare/modules-provider)